|Army SFC James Kenneth Sutton|

 Feb.
 25, 1836 – Samuel Colt received U.S. Patent No. 138 (later 9430X) for a "revolving-cylinder pistol,” better known as the “Colt revolver.”

 Feb.
-25, 1836 - A two-hour engagement occured when Santa Anna’s troops attempted to occupy jacales (picket and thatch huts) located near the southwest corner of the Alamo compound.
+25, 1836 - A two-hour engagement occurred when Santa Anna’s troops attempted to occupy jacales (picket and thatch huts) located near the southwest corner of the Alamo compound.
 Members of the garrison ventured out and burned the jacales on this night.
 Santa Anna’s soldiers constructed artillery batteries south of the Alamo.
 James W. Fannin left Goliad with a relief column bound for the Alamo.

 Feb.
 25, 1841 – Painter Pierre-Auguste Renoir was born Limoges, France.